integricho/digipeatux-setup-guide/English.md

 ## Usage

+Download a pre-built image from [this link](https://www.dropbox.com/sh/d6xpmo17zjeslqc/AAAoB57gmTEhdWCFdpFYZj6Ma?dl=0) or build one customized for yourself.

 Before attempting to build an image, make sure that all dependencies of _buildroot_ are met on your host system.
 To do so, check the section dedicated to the topic in _buildroot_'s [manual](https://buildroot.org/downloads/manual/manual.html#requirement) and install everything listed as mandatory there.

 To build an image, clone this repository, and from it's root just execute `make BOARD=<target>`, where `<target>` is one of the following values: `rpi`, `rpi2`, `rpi3`, `rpi0`, e.g.: